godotengine/godot-docs/classes/class_animationtreeplayer.rst

 - void **oneshot_node_set_fadein_time** **(** :ref:`String<class_String>` id, :ref:`float<class_float>` time_sec **)**

-Sets fade in time of a OneShot node given its name and value in seconds.
+Sets the fade in time of a OneShot node given its name and value in seconds.

 ----